This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 More severe fractures, on the other hand, may cause symptoms.
-For instance, a depressed fracture may cause a misshapen appearance to the baby’s head or it may appear as a lump.
+For instance, a depressed fracture may cause a misshapen appearance to the baby’s head, or it may appear as a lump.

-To assess whether a newborn has suffered a brain fracture a doctor may order imaging scans.
+A doctor may order imaging scans to assess whether a newborn has suffered a brain fracture.
 These may include X-rays, CT scans, or MRIs.
 The images can help a doctor see breaks in the bone, bleeding, pressure on the brain, or swelling of the brain.

 Treatment for an infant skull fracture depends on the type of fracture, the severity, and any complications it is causing.
-In most instances the only treatment is to simply observe and to continue to test the child and image the head.
+In most instances, the only treatment is to simply observe and to continue to test the child and image the head.

 Prognosis and Complications

 Most skull fractures that occur during childbirth are not serious and heal quickly.
 Rarely skull fractures can be more severe and cause lasting complications.

 Skull fractures can also put pressure on the brain or cause bleeding in the brain, potentially serious complications.
 Bleeding, also known as a hemorrhage, can cause brain damage.